illusion12321/orchestrate-php/README.md

 ## Getting Started
 We define our classes following the same convention as Orchestrate, so we have:

-1- **Application** — which holds the HTTP client, and provides a client-like API interface to Orchestrate.
+1- **Application** — which holds the credentials and HTTP client, and provides a client-like API interface to Orchestrate.

 ```php
 use andrefelipe\Orchestrate\Application;